grafana/scenes/docusaurus/docs/core-concepts.md

 })
 ```

-Each scene object has `$data` and `$timeRange` property that can be configured.
-Given that Scene is a objects tree, data provided via `SceneQueryRunner` and time range configured via `SceneTimeRange` is accessible to the object those are added to _and_ all descendant objects.
+Each scene object has a `$data` and `$timeRange` property that can be configured.
+Because a scene is an object tree, the data and time range configured through `SceneQueryRunner` and `SceneTimeRange` respectively are accessible to the objects they're  added to _and_ all descendant objects.

-In the following example, each `VizPanel` use different data.
-Panel A uses data defined on the `EmbeddedScene`, while Panel B has it's own data and time range configured:
+In the following example, each `VizPanel` uses different data.
+Panel "A" uses data defined on the `EmbeddedScene`, while Panel "B" has it's own data and time range configured:

 ```tsx
 // Scene data, used by Panel A